SetarehSeraj/setarehseraj.github.io/research.md

 Setareh Seraj · *Under review at Internet Research Journal*

-Conference presentations: CIST 2025 (Atlanta) · WISE 2025 (Nashville)
+Conference presentations: CIST 2025 (Atlanta, GA) · WISE 2025 (Nashville, TN)

 Using large-scale user-level data from an online reading platform, this study examines how economic volatility reshapes a digital behavior that demands